thebrandonallen/edit-author-slug/readme.md

 ## Changelog

+#### 1.0
+* Added ability to do role-based author bases
+* Moderate code refactoring
+* Various code fixes and improvements
+* Add "nickname" as option for auto-update

 #### 0.9.6
 * Fixed loading of translation files.
 Looks in wp-content/plugins/edit-author-slug/languages.
 If you're running 3.7+ (and you are... aren't you?), it will fall back to wp-content/languages/plugins if a proper localization can't be found in the edit-author-slug folder.